Statute of Limitations for Car Accidents in Georgia

 If you have been injured in a car accident, you may be wondering how long you have to file your claim.
 According to Georgia Code section 9-3-33, you have two years to file a car accident claim before the statute of limitations ends.
 If the statute of limitation does end before you file a claim, you will most likely lose your right to file and a claim and your right to recover compensation along with it.

-There are some exceptions that can change this two-year time period so it’s important to speak to an attorney about your case as soon as you can.
+There are some exceptions that can change this two-year time period, so it’s important to speak to an attorney about your claim as soon as you can.
+Understanding these exceptions can be crucial; for instance, in cases where the injury isn't immediately apparent, these exceptions might extend your window to file.
 Our Cumming car accident law firm offers free consultations, so you have nothing to lose by contacting Bettis Musgrove today.

 Begin the recovery process today by calling (470) 347-1515 to schedule your free, no-obligation consultation with a Cumming car accident lawyer.
 We offer compassionate service during an understandably difficult time.

 This liability system is directly opposite a "no-fault state" in which both parties file a claim with their own insurance carrier regardless of who is at fault.
-In a no-fault system it is more difficult to file a personal injury claim.
+In a no-fault system, it is more difficult to file a personal injury claim.
+Drivers must meet certain criteria to step outside the no-fault system to seek additional compensation, which often means overcoming significant legal hurdles.
+Understanding the nuances of these systems can greatly affect how an individual approaches their claim, making knowledgeable legal guidance crucial.

 Georgia's Comparative Fault Rule